fczuardi/better_firefox/README.md

 # Better Firefox

-The default settings that every Firefox should use!
+The default settings that your Firefox deserves!

 ## About